Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 It’s time to find another challenge - You’re too good to do just one.

 Exactly that the title says.
 Your passion for the Japanese language isn’t disappearing out of nowhere.
 You’re not done with learning either.
-So go find a new challenge, whether if it’s joining the book clubs here on the forums, whether if it’s finding Japanese friends, whether if it’s studying grammar, whatever you wish to accomplish.
+So go find a new challenge, whether if it’s joining the book clubs here on the forums, whether if it’s finding Japanese friends, whether if it’s dedicating more time on grammar, whatever you wish to accomplish.
 Don’t leave Wanikani behind however.
-Use your solid routine to continue with it until the very end (you can do it! o/), but in case you find yourself losing momentum and staying behind, know that it isn’t your fault.
-It’s time for a bigger challenge.
-Go find it.
-Go embrace it
+Use your solid routine to continue with it until the very end (you can do it! o/), but in case you find yourself losing momentum and staying behind, know that it’s time for a bigger challenge

 Wanikani is a big investment time-wise.
 Just to have an idea, users that reach level 60 are expected to use this program from 1 to 3 years on a daily basis.
 Here’s the thing: during this period, you’ll eventually go on vacation or life might even get in way of your studies.
 This might make you consider taking a break from Wanikani.
 Don’t worry, this is completely understandable.
 This is why the Wanikani team offers an option called “Vacation Mode”, which allows you to freeze all reviews in time so that you’re able to go do whatever you have to do without worrying about them accumulating.
 When you return, your account will be exactly the way it was when you left.
 This seems like perfection, right?
 Well, it has its problems too.

 Imagine this situation: you just came back from a two week vacation in Japan.
 You activated vacation mode on Wanikani at the time of departure.
 Although all the items all got frozen in time during those 2 weeks that you traveled, time still passed in real life.
-FKHGKJHKSHKSHSDSD WHAT SHOULD I WRITE HEREEE !
 In other words, items that you would have to review in 8 hours, 2 days, 1 week, were all rescheduled with 2 extra weeks (vacation time).
 In reality, you’ll wait exponentially more to review those items.

 The table below helps explaining how the SRS increase can be tremendously bigger than it should in case you activate vacation mode.